big-data-and-economics/big-data-class-materials/lectures/11a-panel-twfe/11a-panel-twfe.md

 Let's focus on how this affects labor supply of single mothers who are the primary beneficiaries of  .
 This example is borrowed from Nick Huntington-Klein and pulled from work by [Bruce Meyer (2002)](https://www.jstor.org/stable/pdf/3083435.pdf).

 We walked through this example in the lecture, but let's do it again.

+#### Questions to keep in mind

+1. How do you interpret each coefficient?
+2. What assumptions provide a causal interpretation?
+3. Are we able to test any of these assumptions?
+4. If not, what can we test?

 ### Diff-in-diff with data